-But, not to theorize, I come now to the climax of the night's most wonderful phe-
+But, not to theorize, I come now to the climax of the night's most wonderful phenomena.

-When the form at last retired, I was, as an extreme favor which might cost the medium great prostration permitted to accompany it, and draw near with it slowly and cautiously, until I came again close up to Dr. Monek, as he, still entranced, stood forth full in view of all, waiting to receive back unto himself the marvelous con, phantasm, or emanation that we must call angel or spirit.
-As it neared him the gos-samer filament again came into view, its attenuated and vanishing point being, as be-fore, towards the heart.
-By means of this subtle cord.
-I noticed how the psychic fig ure seemed to be sucked back into the body of the medium.
-For like a water spout at sea-funnel shaped-or sand column, such as I have seen in Egypt, horizontal instead of vertical, the superior view government of Monek seemed to absorb and draw in the Monek seemed to absorb and draw in the vertical, the superior vital power of Dr. spirit-form, but so gradually that I was enabled closely to watch the process; for leaning against and holding the medium with my left arm at his back, and my left ear and cheek to his breast, his heart beating in a most violent and alarming way, saw him receive back the lovely birth of the invisible spheres into his very person, and, as I gazed for the last time on the sweet face of the disintegrating spirit within three or four inches of the features I marked its fair aspect, eyes, hair, and delicate complexion, and kissed the dainty hand, as, in process of absorption, it dis-solved, and saw the angel face disappear and fade, as it was drawn, positively, into the bosom of the medium.
-Gazing thus closely, with awe and breathless interest did I, therefore, watch the departure of our angel-friend, and through the living gate and avenue of the medium's very self, did l, with feelings indescribable, mark the steps of her progress to regain, through the living organism and body of Dr. Monck, her home in the viewless spheres.
+When the form at last retired, I was, as an extreme favor which might cost the medium great prostration permitted to accompany it, and draw near with it slowly and cautiously, until I came again close up to Dr. Monck, as he, still entranced, stood forth full in view of all, waiting to receive back unto himself the marvelous son, phantasm, or emanation that we must call angel or spirit.
+As it neared him the gossamer filament again came into view, its atsamer mament again came into view, its at-tenuated and vanishing point being, as be-fore, towards the heart.
+By means of this subtle cord, I noticed how the psychic fig-ure seemed to be sucked back into the body of the medium.
+For like a water spout at sea-funnel shaped-or sand column, such as I have seen in Egypt, horizontal instead of vertical, the superior vital power of Dr. Monck seemed to absorb and draw in the spirit-form, but so gradually that I was enabled closely to watch the process; for, leaning against and holding the medium, with my left arm at his back, and my left ear and cheek to his breast, his heart beating in a most violent and alarming way, I saw him receive back the lovely birth of the invisible spheres into his very person, and, as I gazed for the last time on the sweet face of the disintegrating spirit, within three or four inches of the features, marked its fair aspect, eyes, hair, and delicate complexion, and kissed the dainty hand, as, in process of absorption, it dis-solved, and saw the angel face disappear and fade, as it was drawn, positively, into the bosom of the medium.
+Gazing thus closely, with awe and breathless interest, did I, therefore, watch the departure of our angel-friend, and through the living gate and avenue of the medium's very self, did I, with feelings indescribable, mark the steps of her progress to regain, through the living organism and body of Dr. Monck, her home in the viewless spheres.